altocodenl/tagaway/readme.md

    2. `drop files`: if `State.page` is `upload`, access dropped files or folders and put them on the upload file input. `add` (without event) items to `State.upload.new.format` and `State.upload.new.files`, then `change State.upload.new`.
    3. `upload files|folder`: `add` (without event) items to `State.upload.new.format` and `State.upload.new.files`, then `change State.upload.new`.
 Clear up the value of either `#files-upload` or `#folder-upload`.
    4. `upload start`: adds items from `State.upload.new.files` onto `State.upload.queue`, then deletes `State.upload.new` and `change State.upload.queue`.
-   5. `upload cancel`: has `uid` as its first argument; finds all the files on `State.upload.queue` with `uid`, filters them out and updates `State.upload.queue`.
+   5. `upload cancel`: has `uid` as its first argument; adds `uid` to `State.upload.cancelled`; finds all the files on `State.upload.queue` with `uid`, filters them out and updates `State.upload.queue`.
    6. `upload tag`: optionally invokes `snackbar`.
 Adds a tag to `State.upload.new.tags` and removes `State.upload.tag`.
    7. `change State.upload.queue`:
       - Sets `State.upload.summary.UID.tags`.
       - Invokes `post upload`.
       - Removes an element from `State.upload.queue`.
-      - Conditionally invokes `snackbar` on error; also on success of entire upload.
+      - Conditionally invokes `snackbar` on error; also on success of entire upload, also depending on `State.upload.cancelled` to ascertain if the upload concluded or was cancelled.
       - Adds an item to either `State.upload.summary.UID.ok`, `State.upload.summary.UID.error` or `State.upload.summary.UID.repeat`.
       - If query is successful, invokes `query account` and `query tags`.
       - If query is successful and `State.page` is `pics`, invokes `query pics`.